-Gender issues and protection of women's rights are included in the programs of education for the military personnel in Armed Forces.
+Gender issues, protection of women's rights and gender discrimination, sexual violence issues are included in the programs of education for the military personnel in Armed Forces.

 Albanian Military troops participating in international peace support operations, conduct a specific training before deployment.
-Part of this specific training are well acquainted with the customs, traditions and culture of the country where they will serve and the issues related to the protection of the rights of girls and women in the conflict areas.
+Part of this specific training are well acquainted with the costumes, traditions and culture of the country where they will serve and the issues related to the protection of the rights of girls and women in the conflict areas.

-Availability plans to address and gather information from local women populations in areas at risk of conflicts.
+Availability plans to address and gather information about culture and costumes from local women populations in areas at risk of conflicts.